Inca City of Machu Picchu: ecstasy or disappointment?

 Visiting one place before another influences our perception of beauty and wonder.

-We cannot say that one place is more amazing that another without having seen it…
+We can’t say that one place is better than another without having seen it.

 Another parameter of comparison (for me and many others, maybe not for everyone) is the amount you spend.

-I talked with some people who went to Machu Picchu on their honeymoon.
+Some people with whom I spoke went to Machu Picchu on their honeymoon.

 This is a decisive factor: is different if you have a fully paid trip or have to pay as little as possible and what you considered “the correct price”.